-The SCIRunData file consists of example dataset that are used in the example networks and the tutorials.
-This file should be downloaded, unpack, and placed in a convenient location for the purposes of this lab.
-It can be downloaded from the website mentioned above, or from the flash drive provided.
+The SCIRunData archive consists of example datasets that are used in the example networks and tutorials.
+It can be downloaded from the website mentioned above, or from the flash drive provided under software/SCIRun\BioMesh3D/data.
+This file should be downloaded, unpacked, and placed in a convenient location for the purposes of this lab.